PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

 ```

 #### PEP8

-PEP8 is the PEP which defines style guide for python.
-It covers every aspect of good formatting Python code.
-You don't need to to learn now every rule in the PEP8 but it will come with time.
-Fortunately there are tools which help you to have a PEP8 clean code.
-Here an example:
+PEP8 is the official Python style guide.
+It covers every aspect of good formatting for Python code.

-#####PEP8

 ```
 (pycodestyle) dierus01 at e108032-lin in ~$ pip install pycodestyle